 Most analysts project that mobile based payment technology is going to arrive soon in a big way.
 Using a phone to pay is not only convenient and simple, but allows for two way interaction such as 'virtual' coffee shop loyalty cards and similar ideas.

 Almost all new smartphones now have NFC built in.
-In fact, nine out of ten of the top mobile manufacturers have now adopted NFC.
-Apple's iPhone is the only major smartphone without NFC support.
+In fact, since the launch of Apple's iPhone 6, all of the top mobile manufacturers have now adopted NFC.
 See our NFC enabled smartphones list for more information.

 Think of an NFC tag as a really small memory device, like a USB stick, but with an antenna attached so it can send it's data wirelessly.
 It contains no batteries and gets all it's power from just being close to the mobile phone.
 Commonly, a tag will be a sticker, perhaps the size of a postage stamp.
 But it can also be embedded into keyfobs, wristbands and lots of other things.
 NFC Tags explained >